open-gamma-ray-astro/gamma-astro-data-formats/source/data_storage/obs_index/index.rst

 -------------------------

 The standard FITS reference time header keywords should be used (see :ref:`time-formats`).
+An observatory Earth location should be given as well (see :ref:`coords-location`).

 .. _obs-index-notes:

 Notes
 -----

-* Some of the required columns are redundant.
-E.g. ``ONTIME`` = ``TSTOP`` - ``TSTART``.
-  The motivation to declare those columns required is to make it easy for users and tools to browse the observation lists and select observations via cuts on these parameters without having to compute them on the fly.
 * Observation runs where the telescopes don't point to a fixed RA / DEC position (e.g. drift scan runs) aren't supported at the moment by this format.
 * Purpose / definition of ``BKG_SCALE``:
   For a 3D likelihood analysis a good estimate of the background is important.
   The run-by-run varation of the background rate is ~20%.
 The main reasons are the changing atmospheric conditions.
 This parameter allows to specify (from separate studies) a scaling factor to the :ref:`bkg` This factor comes e.g. from the analysis of off runs.
 The background normalisation usually dependends on e.g. the number of events in a run, the zenith angle and other parameters.
   This parameter provides the possibility to give the user a better prediction of the background normalisation.
 For CTA this might be induced from atmospheric monitoring and additional diagnostic input.
 For HESS we try to find a trend in the off run background normalisations and other parameters such as number of events per unit livetime.
 The background scale should be around 1.0 if the background model is good.
 This number should also be set to 1.0 if no dependency analysis has been performed.
 If the background model normalisation is off by a few orders of magnitude for some reasons, this can also be incorporated here.